Element84/filmdrop-k8s-tf-modules/modules/swoop/README.md

 ## Uninstall swoop-api

-To uninstall the release, do `terraform destroy`.
+To uninstall the release, do `terraform destroy -var-file=local.tfvars`.